 Route fit by part of season

-- South Dalmatia route is the longer southern itinerary and feels strongest when the days are long and early check-in helps the reach south.
+The longer southern itinerary feels strongest when the days are long, the sea is warm, and early check-in helps you reach Hvar, Korcula, and Mljet without turning the week into a rush.

 When to book